 Along with the important speed metrics, the WebPageTest tool also produces an optimization checklist listing all of the items that are configured correctly, as well as those that are missing.
 Resolving these could make your site more speedy.

-Before starting to optimize your site, it helps to know where you’re starting.
+Before starting to optimize your site, it helps to know where you’re starting according to search engines.
 So run your site through some of these tools and note how your sites performs in them before you apply any changes.

 Tips to improve your site speed:

 Tip #1 – Optimize images: Nothing kills a site’s speed more than heavy images.
 To prevent images from bloating your site, keep them under 100kb.

 Also, use the jpeg format.
 Use the png format only when you absolutely need a transparent background.

 These two image optimization tips can work great to keep your site fast.
 But, if you have many huge images on your site, you might want to optimize them.

 To optimize them, you could first use a tool like Screaming Frog and find all of the images you need to compress.

 I’ve already shown you how Screaming Frog works (refer point no 2).
 In the earlier point, we looked for duplicate content issues.
 This time, we’ll apply the filter to images and look for the ones that are over 100kb.